 How to Check Your Training Records

-If you’ve been employed by a public or private hospital in the past 12 months as a casual, part-time or full-time nurse, it’s highly likely that you’ve completed your mandatory competency training in-house.
+If a public or private hospital has employed you in the past 12 months as a casual, part-time or full-time nurse, it’s highly likely that you’ve completed your mandatory competency training in-house.
 (Hooray!)

 Never Had To Produce Evidence Of Your Competency?